 This sets the name of the site, as displayed in the CKAN web interface.

 ckan.site_description

+'''

-ckan.site_description = The easy way to get, use and share data ckan.site_intro_text ckan.site_intro_text = Nice introductory paragraph about CKAN or the site in general.
+ckan.site_description = The easy way to get, use and share data

+'''

 This is for a description, or tag line for the site, as displayed in the header of the CKAN web interface.